String Quartet No. 15 (Schubert): Analysis

-The length of performance of the quartet is about 45 minutes.
+The length of performance of the quartet is about 50 minutes, if all repeats are observed.
+A notable performance by Ébène Quartet clocks at 55 minutes.

 I. Allegro molto moderato

 The first movement is based around a motive of chromatic descending fourths within alternating major and minor modes.
 The main lyrical theme of the movement which begins with a sixteenth note pickup to a dotted eighth note will be heard in many variations throughout the rest of the movements of the quartet.
 The first movement features extensive tremolo, which also leads into the repeat of the exposition.
 While many composers deconstruct a theme to smaller and smaller parts, Schubert is known for his lyricism and instead continually expands the theme.

 This may include the use of a motive in triplets to connect the first and second main groups of this sonata form; the second group opens, exactly as happens in the later-written String Quintet and similar to the technique in some works by Beethoven — not in the dominant key but with a quiet theme in the mediant, B-flat, with rhythm not quite the same as that of the lyrical theme that slowed matters down early on (bar fourteen, again), and adding to the texture with pizzicato accompaniment.
 There is a triplet-dominated, agitated transition and the same theme is heard, now in D, with triplet accompaniments; the triplets, not the theme, continue to the end of the exposition, and descend gradually from D down to G major for the repeat, or for the second ending and the beginning of the development, where continuity means the continued rustling of quiet strings, building for a bit by exchanging with more energetic passages, then bringing in faster versions of the dotted rhythms of the main themes.
 The climax of the development leads to a particularly quiet recapitulation, much varied at its opening from what we had heard originally.
 In the coda the opening of the quartet, both its rhythm and its major/minor exchanges, get a further chance to play themselves out.

 There is a remarkably innovative harmonic passage in the first movement.
 Between mm.
 414 and 429 Schubert prolongs G major with an equal subdivision of the octave using major thirds.
 Passing seventh chords in the bass provide a smooth linear progression connecting these major thirds, the result of which is a whole tone descent in the bass-voice, in this case the cello.
 The following major third prolongations occur: G(mm.
 414-416) E-flat (mm.
 417-418) B(mm.
 419-420) G(mm.
 421-422) E-flat(423-426).
 In measure 426 Schubert enharmonically reinterprets this dominant-seventh structure, resolving it as a German augmented 6th, thus proceeding bVI-V-I in mm.
 427-429.